 What is degenerative arthritis?

 Degenerative arthritis, also known as osteoarthritis, is a chronic disease that damages the cartilage and tissues that cushion your joints.
-As this cushioning wears away, the bones of a joint rub against each other, causing abnormal bone growths, pain, swelling, and stiffness.
+As the cushioning wears away, the bones of a joint rub against each other, causing abnormal bone growths, pain, swelling, and stiffness.

 Degenerative arthritis of the spine and back